andrewchilds/overcast/README.md

 # SSH into any instance:
 $ overcast ssh db-01

-# SSH into a whole cluster:
-$ overcast ssh db
 ```

 Import your already-running machines, wherever they are, using `overcast instance import` or by editing [`~/.overcast/clusters.json`](https://github.com/andrewchilds/overcast/tree/master/fixtures/example.clusters.json):